Onionator/.rpc/readme.md

 Use your terminal command `new_project` to start the script.
 The prompt will ask for your project and file names.
 New project folder will be created on your desktop.

 if you want to run a ruby file with a long file name enter `start` while in the project's root directory.
-Then based on the file's position in the outputted list, enter a number to run the command `ruby lib/[THE NAME OF YOUR FILE]`.
+Then based on the file's position in the outputted list, enter a number to run the command `ruby [THE NAME OF YOUR FILE]`. for example `start` [ENTER] `1` [ENTER] would open the first file in your lib directory.

 ### License